 SMPTE Transport of High Bit Rate Media Signals over IP Networks creates a standardized framework for the transport of video over Internet Protocols (IP) networks.
 This framework is vital for future-proofing content creation and distribution infrastructures as the media and entertainment industries undergo massive transitions to the IP-based enterprises that facilitate multipoint transmission, a critical enabler in monetizing content and advertising in new ways across multiple screens, such as computers, smart phones, and tablets.

 Compression Systems - SMPTE has standardized five VC standards: VC-1 to VC-5 to provide well-reviewed documentation and enhanced interoperability.
 The latest of these is the VC-5 standard family that provides documentation and reference software for the video compression used in GoPro systems and workflows.
 SMPTE also has a new project to document the Apple ProRes codec.

-Coding of Tactile Essence - Want to feel the roar of the engine while watching a car race?
+Definition and Representation of Haptic-Tactile Essence - Want to feel the roar of the engine while watching a car race?
 Tactile essence will make this possible!
 Tactile/ haptic or motion enabled broadcasts and transmissions can be described as the end to end use of technology to capture, insert and/or encode into the broadcast or transmission, transmit, decode and conversion of the tactile or haptic “feeling” and “impact” of a live event and so that a remote viewer can receive and experience not only audio and video but the haptic or tactile “feeling” and “impact” of that event, regardless of the transmission means whether cable, satellite, over-the-air, or Verizon FiOS®.